 Do make sure you are a little early to collect your child at the end of their first few days - even a few minutes late can seem an eternity to a waiting child.
-Your child will probably be tired and hungry so a healthy snack and some quiet time will be just what they need after Nursery.
+Your child will probably be tired and hungry so a healthy snack and some quiet time will be just what they need after school.

-If you would like your child to have a gradual start please let us know.
+You will find your child will be very tired!
+If you would like your child to be part time to begin with, please let us know.